telerik/fiddler-everywhere-docs/modify-and-filter-traffic/filter-traffic.md

 ## Sorting Options

-In addition to filtering, you can create a custom sorting order by clicking on the desired **Live Traffic** grid's column.
+In addition to filtering, you can create a custom sorting order by clicking on the desired sessions grid's column.
 For example, you can click the **URL** column to sort alphabetically based on the URL or click the **Body Size** column based on the session size in bytes.
 The default sorting order is based on the unique identification number (order of appearance in the grid).